ntnhut/LeetSolve/docs/source/Array/941_Valid_Mountain_Array.md

     if (i == 0 || i == N) {
         return false;
     }
-    while (i < N && arr[i] > arr[i + 1]) {
+    // going from the top to the bottom while (i < N && arr[i] > arr[i + 1]) {
         i++;
     }